Every athlete faces battles, whether those are mental or physical.

 Huff is projected to be back on the mound this spring and on track for his collegiate career at Nebraska.

-Post-operation, Fries has a half-arm cast that inhibits him from being able to carry weight with his right hand or write.
-Fries also faces adversity in the classroom because of his sports related injury.
+Post-operation, Fries has a half-arm cast that inhibits him from carrying any weight with his right hand or even write.
+Because of this, Fries also faces adversity in the classroom.

 “I am right handed so doing my art project with my left is frustrating,” Fries said.

-Senior athlete Ella Ford is not able to run in the beginning of her senior cross country season due to a stress fracture in her foot.
+Senior Ella Ford was not able to run in the beginning of her senior cross country season due to a stress fracture in her foot.
 The injury caused by overuse has left Ford frustrated.

 “Not being able to compete has helped me become mentally stronger,” Ford said.
 “It has taught me to cherish my final memories with my teammates.”

-Fries is now able to gain a new perspective on football and help the other linebackers build their skills.
+Fries has gained a new perspective on football and helped the other linebackers build their skills.
 He has also been a mentor for sophomore Zach Wolfe, the Wolves’ new tight end.

 Ford has prioritized healing and working towards running again.
 She also cheers her teammates on while they are running at meets.